skip to main content

 Setting Priorities - In accounting for all the different aspects of health, how can you narrow your focus?

-Writing Your Personal Health Plan - Guidelines and links to help you write-up an Integrative Medicine style health plan
+Writing Your Personal Health Plan – Guidelines and links to help you write-up an Integrative Health style health plan

 Healer Burnout - Information, articles, and resources centering on how to avoid (or handle) burning out